 10. Build awesome products.

 Possibly the best and most valuable thing that Apple has done since its origin has been building amazing products.
-All of the tactics and marketing efforts have made their mark, but none of them would have mattered with a poor product.
+All of the genius marketing tactics have made their mark, but none of them would have mattered with a poor product.

-You could take away a lot of the marketing efforts and Apple would likely have still had significant success.
+You could take away a lot of the genius marketing tactics and Apple would likely have still had significant success.
 They put endless amounts of time into making the absolute perfect product.
 That has translated into a user obsession with Apple that has been the greatest driver of their success.